TeamHypersomnia/Hypersomnia/docs/pages/docs/setups/editor_command.md

 -->-
 ## Commmand types

+### Create an entity

+- Stores the [entity guid](entity_guid) to be passed to create an entity with ``create_entity_with_specific_guid``.
+- On creation, name the entity as "unnamed" so that the name id is valid henceforth.
+It can be at any time changed, obviously.
+Maybe even let the focus switch to a textbox with the name.
+- Deletes the entity on undo.

+### Add a component

+- Stores the component index.
+- Removes the component on undo.
+    - This must obviously take proper measures to update processing lists and whatnot.

+### Remove a component

+- Stores the component index and the byte content.
+- Adds the component on undo with the previous byte content.

 ### Change of a value

 There are several classes defined for commands that change a value.